WilyWren2/ReactNativeAxaMobileSdk/README.md

 Follow the examples in the API descriptions below for how to use the callback or completion blocks.

 ### disableSDK()
 <details><summary>Use this API to disable the SDK.</summary>

-When disabled, the SDK no longer does any tracking of the application, or user interaction.
+When the SDK is disabled, the SDK no longer tracks application or user interactions.

 ```
 AXASDK.disableSDK();